Fine-Grained Complexity for Quantum Problems from Size-Preserving Circuit-to-Hamiltonian Constructions: Preliminaries

 \paragraph{Quantum circuit.} A quantum circuit is a unitary acting on the union of two disjoint register $\rgst{in}$ and $\rgst{anc}$, which are called input register and ancilla register respectively.
 Also, there is an output register $\rgst{out}\subseteq\rgst{in}\cup\rgst{anc}$.
 We require the ancilla register is $\ket{0^{n_a}}\reg{anc}$ initially, where $n_a=|\rgst{anc}|$.
 That is, if the circuit $U$ takes a quantum state $\ket{\psi}$ as an input, then the final state of the circuit is $U\ket{\psi}\reg{in}\ket{0^{n_a}}\reg{anc}$.
 We use the notation $x\gets U(\ket{\psi})$ to denote the event that we obtain the measurement outcome $x\in\{0,1\}^{|\rgst{out}|}$ when we measure on the output register $\rgst{out}$ at the end of the circuit $U$ that takes $\ket{\psi}$ as the input state.
 We have $\Pr[x\gets U(\ket{\psi})]=\bra{\psi}\reg{in}\bra{0^{n_a}}\reg{anc}U^\dagger (\proj{x}\reg{out}\otimes I\reg{\overline{out}})U\ket{\psi}\reg{in}\ket{0^{n_a}}\reg{anc}$.

 \paragraph{Universal gate set and elementary gates.} A quantum circuit is implemented by a sequence of quantum gates.
 There is a finite set of one-qubit and two-qubit quantum gates called the universal gate set such that for any unitary $U$, we can use the gates in the universal gate sets to implement a quantum circuit arbitrarily close to $U$.
 We call a member in the universal gate set an elementary gate.
-We choose $\{\textsc{hadamard}, \pi/8\textsc{-gate}, \notgate, \cnot\}$ as the universal gate set \cite{NC10}.
-The $\notgate$ gate acts on a one-qubit register.
-The truth table of the $\notgate$ gate is defined by $\notgate\ket{x}=\ket{(1+x)\mod 2}$ where $x\in\{0,1\}$.
+We choose $\{\textsc{hadamard}, \pi/8\textsc{-gate}, \notgate, \cnot\}$ as the universal gate set \cite{NC10}